cyberark/community/Conjur/GOLDEN_RULES.md

 - Prefer simple and well-known solutions.
 - Prefer the standard library to third party solutions.
 - Even junior developers should be able to understand our code easily.
-- If you think a new tool _is_ justified, raise it publicly in Slack.
+- If you think a new tool _is_ justified, raise it publicly.

   If other developers agree, document the decision and the reasons for making it in the `README.md`, a `DESIGN.md`, a `TOOL.md` or another